Office of Global Engagement

 • If your passport contained your entry visa, report the lost / stolen visa to the U.S. consulate that issued the visa, following instructions provided by the U.S. State Department.

-• NOTE: if your passport / visa are found or recovered after it was reported as lost or stolen, the visa cannot be used for future travel to the U.S. and must be replaced.
+• NOTE: if your passport is found or recovered after it was reported as lost or stolen, the visa inside the passport will no longer be valid and must be replaced before returning to the U.S.

 • If you are outside the U.S., apply for a new visa at your local U.S. consulate.
 You will not be able to re-enter the U.S. until you obtain a new entry visa.